 1. Streamline Inventory

 Streamlining inventory is always a good idea for optimizing your bar operations.
 It is especially helpful when inflation is beating you down.
-Your inventory, from physical products on hand to cycle inventory counts to the numbers of your perpetual inventory system, will all be affected by inflation issues.
-The one area you have control of with inflation issues and inventory is your inventory practice.
+Your inventory–from physical products on hand to cycle inventory counts to the numbers of your perpetual inventory system–will all be affected by inflation.
+The one area you have control of with inflation and inventory is your inventory practice.

 To streamline your inventory practice, BinWise is the way to go.
 BinWise Pro, paired with the BinScan app for mobile usage, makes your food and beverage inventory that much easier.
-From the wine app feature to bar POS integrations, BinWise is designed to ease your workload.
+From the wine app feature to bar POS integrations, BinWise is designed to ease your workload and reduce counting time by as much as 85%.
 It gives you inventory control from the device of your choice.

 Frequently Asked Questions About Surviving Inflation for Bars